NickG-Math/Mackey/Doc.md

 * For non abelian groups we have the added complication of needing the real representation theory of our group.
 And of course we need the standard chains for these groups as well.

-* For coefficients other than \f$\mathbb Z\f$ a lot more things start to break, as transferring becomes more complicated as non cyclic modules are involved in the free Mackey functors.
+* For coefficients other than \f$\mathbb Z\f$ a lot more things start to break, as transferring becomes more complicated when non cyclic modules are involved in the free Mackey functors.

 \section doc Documentation